AdobeDocs/experience-manager-learn.en/help/forms/variables-aem-workflow/part1.md

 * [Explore the workflow model](http://localhost:4502/editor.html/conf/global/settings/workflow/models/vacationrequest.html) to understand the variables that are used in the workflow
 * [Configure the Email Service](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/notification.html#ConfiguringtheMailService)
 * [Open the Adaptive Form](http://localhost:4502/content/dam/formsanddocuments/applicationfortimeoff/jcr:content?wcmmode=disabled)
-* Fill in the details and submit the form
+* Fill in the details and submit the form.